cksagni/designpattern/src/README.md

 * We can extend this technique to other problems and can interchange the final algorithm at runtime based on some criteria.
 * When different algorithms implement same interface, they become easily interchangeable during runtime.

+### Observer Design Pattern:-
+* **The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.**